beyarkay/masters-thesis/src/03_lit_review.md

 reach the end of the fibre optic.
 This reduction can be measured by a photo-resistor, which allows the glove to calculate the flexion at each joint.
 @watsonSurveyGestureRecognition1993 reports the price of the DataGlove at US$8 000 in 1993.
-\footnote{TODO: Note that the DataGlove could be combined with a Polhemus 3D tracker}
+\sidenote{TODO: Note that the DataGlove could be combined with a Polhemus 3D tracker}

 The DataGlove was used in many research applications. @fisherVirtualEnvironmentDisplay1987 and
 @scotts.fisherVIRTUALENVIRONMENTSPERSONAL1991 who used it to interact with their Virtual